“Nothing ever goes away until it has taught us what we need to learn.” Pema Chodron

-By the time I got to the studio it began pouring and I had to sit and wait for it to pass.
-I thought about Abby and how our connection was extraordinarily loving.
-How she was one of the few adults in my life who just consistently loved me for who I am, not for what I could do for her.
-How she truly cared about my feelings and my thoughts and I hers.
-The separate togetherness filled an empty space in my emotional world and I am still lost without her.
+By the time I got to the studio it began pouring and I had to sit and wait for clouds to pass.
+I thought about Abby and how our connection was so mutually loving.
+How she was one of the few people in my life who just consistently loved me for who I am, not for what I could do for her.
+How she truly cared about my deep feelings and my thoughts and I about hers.
+The dependable togetherness filled an empty space in my emotional world and I am still lost without her.
 Yet, oddly this new space I have now created seems to be very slowly healing me in ways I didn’t think were possible just for me… just for me.

 Tomato, Pomegranate and Sumac Salad with a Pomegranate Dressing